internaloha/documentation/docs/documentation/write-markdown.md

 ---
-id: doc1
-title: Style Guide
+title: How to write markdown
-sidebar_label: Style Guide
+sidebar_label: Write markdown
-slug: /
 ---

 You can write content using [GitHub-flavored Markdown syntax](https://github.github.com/gfm/).

 ## Markdown Syntax

-To serve as an example page when styling markdown based Docusaurus sites.
+This page provides examples of various markdown capabilities.
+Consult the source code for this page to see how it is implemented.

 ## Headers